-This research strategy sets out our priority research topics for the coming years as climate change; land use; biodiversity; the rural economy; animal and plant disease; water and flooding; and food supply.
+This research strategy sets out our priority research topics for the coming years as: climate change; land use; biodiversity; the rural economy; animal and plant disease; water and flooding.
 This strategy also sets out our plans for funding research on topics not previously included in the programme including: air quality; the circular economy; and land reform.